-- Evidence continuation of current IEPs of affected pupils has been considered - Evidence provision of services and least restrictive environment (LRE) for affected pupils has been considered - Evidence of maintenance of all IEP support services has been considered - Assurance statement that there will be compliance with all federal and state laws and regulations and SBCSELPA policies - Evidence parents and staff were represented in the planning process for both the sending and receiving LEA - Evidence of an agreed upon plan between sending and receiving LEAs for transfer of equipment - Proposed plan for facilities - Certification of the receiving LEA's governing board - 6.
+- Evidence student needs within the SBCSELPA can be met - Evidence availability of a full continuum of services to affected students has been considered - Evidence continuation of current IEPs of affected students has been considered - Evidence provision of services and least restrictive environment (LRE) for affected students has been considered - Evidence of maintenance of all IEP support services has been considered - Assurance statement that there will be compliance with all federal and state laws and regulations and SBCSELPA policies - Evidence parents and staff were represented in the planning process for both the sending and receiving LEA - Evidence of an agreed upon plan between sending and receiving LEAs for transfer of equipment - Proposed plan for facilities - Certification of the receiving LEA's governing board - 6.
 When a reorganization (including the closure of a regional class/program or program and service transfer) of special education programs under the Local Plan results in the termination, reassignment, or transfer of an employee, certificated and classified employee rights shall be determined in accordance with applicable statues.
 (See Ed.
 Code § 44903.7, 45120.2.)